Burgmann College PRINT 92

 Mr Alex McKenzie

-Alex is a behavioural economist, previously working as an advisor with the Behavioural Economics Team of the Australian Government (BETA) in the Department of Prime Minister & Cabinet.
-Prior to this he worked as a Senior Consultant for KPMG in the areas of leadership development, organisational change and strategy.
-Alex is an alumnus of the College, having resided at Burgmann from 2016 to 2018 where he was a Residential Advisor and the equivalent of our Gender and Sexuality Education Advocate (Men's); he was also a member of Burgmann Council and Board of Management.
-Alex also has experience working in the Department of Treasury as an Analyst for the Foreign Investment Division.
+Mr McKenzie was a behavioural economist, previously working as an advisor with the Behavioural Economics Team of the Australian Government (BETA) in the Department of Prime Minister & Cabinet.
+Prior to this, he worked as a Senior Consultant for KPMG in the areas of leadership development, organisational change and strategy.
+Mr McKenzie is an alumnus of the College, having resided at Burgmann from 2016 to 2018 where he was a Residential Advisor and the equivalent of our Gender and Sexuality Education Advocate (Men's); he was also a member of Burgmann Council and Board of Management.
+Mr McKenzie also has experience working in the Department of Treasury as an Analyst for the Foreign Investment Division.

-Alex completed his Bachelor of Politics, Philosophy and Economics in 2018 at the ANU and subsequently completed a Graduate Certificate Behavioural Economics from QUT.
-He is presently undertaking his Masters of Evaluation at The University of Melbourne.
-Alex serves as a Board member for Friends of Rang'i, a not-for-profit which aims to improve the lives of members of the village of Rang’i in Western Kenya.
+Mr McKenzie completed his Bachelor of Politics, Philosophy and Economics in 2018 at the ANU and subsequently completed a Graduate Certificate Behavioural Economics from QUT.
+He serves as a Board member for Friends of Rang'i, a not-for-profit which aims to improve the lives of members of the village of Rang’i in Western Kenya.
 The charity is dedicated to education and empowerment of all vulnerable people, helping to break the cycle of poverty.

-Alex was appointed Deputy Principal of Burgmann College in 2023 and then Principal in February 2024.
+Alex was appointed Deputy Principal of Burgmann College in 2023, and Principal in February 2024.